 While we were next to the pond, this rhino ran straight towards our train.
-For such cases, there is jeep protecting the train, and it cut off the rhino.
+For such cases, there is jeep protecting the train, and the Safari keeper cut off the rhino.

-As it turns out, rhinos can see to good.
+As it turns out, rhinos can see too good.
 They mostly use the smell sense.
-And he probably didn’t see us.
+And he probably did not see us.